BRINGING CONSUMER FINANCE EXPERTISE TO PACE

 SIMPLE PROCESS, COMPLETE PROGRAM

 With just one straightforward resolution, you get a comprehensive program that we manage for you, including:

 - Contractor vetting

 - Project underwriting

 Spruce PACE is available to finance residential energy efficiency improvements and solar PV systems in municipalities in California.

 LEADING CONSUMER PROTECTION STANDARDS

 We take our consumer protection responsibilities seriously.
-Our processes go above and beyond the CSCDA’s stringent requirements, and we have helped lead consumer protection efforts for the U.S. residential solar industry through our work with the Solar Energy Industries Association (SEIA).
+Our processes go above and beyond the CSCDA’s requirements, and we have helped lead consumer protection efforts for the U.S. residential solar industry through our work with the Solar Energy Industries Association (SEIA).

 frequently asked questions

 Browse our list of FAQs about how PACE works and how it can benefit your community.